How to load video, photos and audio into Njord Player

 When importing media assets from different (concurrent) media sources, you can add them to different media groups to enable concurrent playback.

-To configure which media group is played back in a video window, use the configuration (cogwheel) dialog.
+To configure which media group is played back in a video window, use the selection field at the top right.